cioccarellia/ksprefs/README.md

 }
 ```

-Here we have the usage.
-On the first snippet the response is stored in the preferences and on the other one it's parsed back.
+Here we have the usage details: on the first snippet the response is stored in the preferences and on the other one it's parsed.
 ```kotlin
 prefs.put("json_response", jsonErrorString)
 ```